huiselilun/Palabos-UserGuide/DataProcessors.md

 // Convert local coordinates to global ones. plint globalX = iX + relativePosition.x;
-plint globaly = iY + relativePosition.x;
+plint globaly = iY + relativePosition.y;   /// It is different between here and website.
+I think it is a mistake on the website.
 ```

-An example is provided in the directory examples/showCases/boussinesqThermal2d/.
+An example is provided in the directory `examples/showCases/boussinesqThermal2d/`.
 This conversion is a bit awkward, and this is again a good reason to use the one-cell functionals presented in Section Convenience wrappers for local operations, which do the job automatically for you.

 Similarly, if you execute a data processor on more than just one block, the relative coordinates are not necessarily the same in all involved blocks.
 If you measure things in global coordinates, then the argument domain of the method process always overlaps with all of the involved blocks.
 This is something which is guaranteed by the algorithm implemented in Palabos.
 However, all multi-blocks on which the data processor is applied are not necessarily working with the same internal data distribution, and have potentially a different interpretation of local coordinates.
 The argument domain of the method process is always provided as local coordinates of the first atomic-block.
 To get at the coordinates of the other blocks, a corresponding conversion must be applied: